Construction of Brooks-Lindenstrauss kernels on affine buildings of arbitrary reduced type, with applications: Multitemporal wave equation on affine buildings

 \section{Multitemporal wave equation on affine buildings}

-In \cite{Semenov1976} Semenov-Tian-Shansky introduced on Riemannian symmetric space $X = G/K$ of non-compact the following multitemporal wave equation on Riemannian symmetric spaces $X=G/K$ of non-compact type:
+In \cite{Semenov1976} Semenov-Tian-Shansky introduced the following multitemporal wave equation on Riemannian symmetric spaces $X=G/K$ of non-compact type:

-Here $\Gamma$ denotes the Harish-Chandra isomorphism between the algebra $\mathbb{D}$ of $G$-invariant differential operators on $X$, and the algebra $\mathscr{P}(\mathfrakA)^W$ of $W$-invariant polynomials on the Cartan subspace $\mathfrakA$.
+where $\tilde{D}$ is the image of $D$ under the Harish-Chandra isomorphism between the algebra $\mathbb{D}$ of $G$-invariant differential operators on $X$, and the algebra $\mathscr{P}(\mathfrakA)^W$ of $W$-invariant polynomials on the Cartan subspace $\mathfrakA$.
 This equation was further studied in \cite{PhillipsShahshahani1993}, \cite{Helgason1998}, \cite[Ch.~V, \S\S~5.7--5.11]{Helgason2008}; see the latter reference for more details.

 In this section we introduce a discrete analog of \eqref{MultitemporalWaveEquationSymmetricSpace} on affine buildings $\scrX$ of reduced type, and produce a particular non-trivial solution enjoying two basic properties: finite propagation speed and uniform space-time exponential decay.
 Specifically, the algebra $\mathbb{D}$ of invariant differential operators on $X$ is replaced by the algebra $\mathscr{A}_0$ of averaging operators on $\mathscr{X}$ and the Harish-Chandra isomorphism $\Gamma$ by the isomorphism induced by $A_\lambda\mapsto P_\lambda$ ($\lambda\in P^+$) between $\mathscr{A}_0$ and the algebra of $W$-invariant trigonometric polynomials on $i\mathfrakA$.
 Thus \eqref{MultitemporalWaveEquationSymmetricSpace} becomes